 A blanket is just a piece of cloth stitched together, but it can be so much more.
 Especially when it's given to someone during an emergency, and provides warmth and comfort to get through a difficult time.

-Andrew Holmquist, 3, and his family, have firsthand experience in this.
+Andrew Holmquist, 3, and his family in Glenwood City, Wisconsin, have firsthand experience in this.

 "He's all boy and busy.
 Just go, go, go," says Andrew's grandmother, Judi Holmquist.
 "He likes 'Paw Patrol,' dinosaurs, trucks and helping papa (grandpa) outside."